Blogging is competitive. In fact, today, there are over 600 million blogs.

 All the results are blog posts comparing and reviewing some of the top running shoes.

 When consumers are doing research for the buyer’s journey, it’s very likely they will be reading blog posts, which is why having a blog can help put your products in front of your prospective customers.

 While many brands are turning to Instagram and other social media platforms, the SEO value gained in blogs can be really meaningful.
 A blog is the ideal forum for a brand to really apply keywords in long-form, evergreen content.
-Adding video content to blogs in 2020 will allow business to grow even further.Tami Nealy, Find Your Influence
+Adding video content to blogs will allow business to grow even further.Tami Nealy, Find Your Influence

 Social media marketing is a great tool (and often complements blogging).
-Tami reminds us that blogs are an excellent form of evergreen content that will continue to provide an ROI for us, sometimes even years after they’ve been written.
+Tami reminds us that blogs are an excellent form of evergreen content that will continue to provide an ROI for us, sometimes years after they’ve been written.

 Social media posts, on the other hand, have much shorter lifespans.
 Blogs are powerful, especially when used with social media.

 Blogging Gives You More Control Than Social Media

 Business owners often forget that we don’t own our social media posts.
 If any social platform shuts down, our content (and followers) go with it.